 - Absolutely no human waste

 At the end of the day, pack up all your garbage and leftover food in plastic bags and store them in a secure place – the trunk of your car or a high branch.
 This will help keep out wildlife.
 If there are no toilets around you will need to do your business in the woods.
 Make sure you pick a place far from the beaten paths and dig a deep enough hole so no one stumbles on your little present.
-For more information about how to keep your campsite clean, take a look at this great post from guys over at Go Camping Australia.
+For more information about how to keep your campsite clean, take a look at this great post from guys over at Go Camping Australia – they have some great camping tips for beginners in there.

 11. Get familiar with wildlife in the area